-The College offers courses in a one-week modular format the week before fall semester and the week following spring semester.
+The College offers courses in a one-week modular format the week before each semester.
 These are weeks of concentrated study which employ adjunct faculty from across the Church who share their knowledge and experience with students.

 A number of courses are offered representing the various majors within the degree programs.
 Students complete pre-course and post-course assignments to make these weeks valuable learning experiences.